Amazon Affiliate Disclosure: I receive a percentage of revenue if you buy from Amazon on my blog (at no cost to you).

 2:16–17: The judges are referred to as ‘people who exercise authority.’

 If you want to get a taste of what it’s like to read Hebrew, this is a very interesting translation to pick up.
 I don’t know Hebrew well, but I had Hebrew I and II in seminary (my favorite classes).
 I find that I have to pay extra attention while I read because the wording is so strange.
 This is especially so when it comes to names.
 Characters such as Isaac, Hezekiah, Zedekiah, Isaiah, and others require me to slow down while I’m reading to remember who’s whom.
 (Honestly, I have a hard enough time keeping up with people in 2 Samuel in English!)
 I tend to think, Why don’t I just read this in Hebrew?
 (Oh, because it would take a long time.)

 Goldingay doesn’t intend for his translation to overshadow any others.
 He admits there is no perfect translation.
 He wants people who don’t know Hebrew to get a taste of the Hebrew text.
 And in that I think he succeeds.
 I will note that Goldingay is a moderately critical scholar so I don’t agree with all of his views.
-His views will come out in his translation, so if you pick this up, do not make this your main translation (as I’m sure you won’t).
+Even though Amazon says that “In The First Testament the language of Zion comes to us unbaptized in pious religiosity.”
+Instead, the language of Zion comes to us in Goldingay’s moderately critical views.
+No man is an island, and even Goldingay is influenced by others.
+He is not a computer and can’t give a perfectly neutral translation.
+If you pick this up, don’t make this your main translation.
+That said, it is still interesting and helpful.

 - Author: John Goldingay